Top of Page

 Who We Are

-NSU’s students, faculty, and staff reflect the broad spectrum of diversity in race, ethnicity, religious affiliation, sex, veteran status, gender identity, sexual orientation, neurodiversity, disability, and age, in addition to diversity of thought and personal beliefs.
+NSU’s students, faculty, and staff reflect a broad spectrum of diversity in race, ethnicity, religious affiliation, sex, veteran status, gender identity, sexual orientation, neurodiversity, disability, and age, in addition to the diversity of thought and personal beliefs.
 We are proud to be recognized by the U.S. Department of Education as a Hispanic-serving institution.
 NSU is committed to being aspirational and intentional in developing its first institutional diversity strategic plan.

 In 2020, following the murder of George Floyd, the ID Council held a series of open forums for the NSU community to share their pain, anger, and hopes for a response from the university.
 President Hanbury responded to this request by forming a Steering Committee charged with providing him with recommendations for expanding NSU’s long-standing commitment to diversity.
 The Steering Committee recommended bringing in the expertise of DL Plummer and Associates, “a team of seasoned professionals who support organizations and communities to leverage differences in order to drive their missions and achieve their business objectives” (Team — DL Plummer).
 A series of steps taken under the guidance and support of this team led to the following: